 Participation will be primarily via tele or videoconference, 3-4 times per year

-Task team members will contribute to an issue white paper and asked to write a paragraph or two

 Discipline representatives will be asked to consult with their peers to ensure information is broad-based and complete

-One writing workshop or community-facing workshop may be required.
+Writing workshop or community-facing workshops may be required.

-Secretariat:
+Relationship to MEOPAR:

-MEOPAR will provide overall coordination and support, ensuring that meetings are convened and well-prepared.
+MEOPAR will provide overall coordination and support, through dedication of staff time, ensuring that meetings are convened and well-prepared.

+The NRVTT will provide strategic advice and networking to MEOPAR regarding initiatives such as the Expedition Fund, and MORI development.